yendam/pdsnd_github/README.md

 - washington.csv

 ### Software used
-Python 3, Numpy, and pandas installed using Jupyter Notebook Text editor Atom
+- Python 3, Numpy, and pandas installed using Jupyter Notebook.
+- Text editor Atom.
-A terminal application on Windows
+- A terminal application on Windows.

 ### Credits
 Udacity - Programming for Data Science with Python